Grigol Chabradze

-Grigol "Goga" Chabradze (გრიგოლ ჩაბრაძე; born 20 April 1996) is a Georgian footballer who plays as a defender for Erovnuli Liga club Dila.
+Grigol "Goga" Chabradze (გრიგოლ ჩაბრაძე; born 20 April 1996) is a Georgian footballer who plays as a defender for Uzbekistan Super League club Qizilqum.

 Chabradze has played for each of national youth teams.
 He has won the national league three times, the Georgian Super Cup twice and the Georgian Cup once.

 Club career

 Chabradze started his professional career at Saburtalo in the 2nd division.
 He was a regular member of the club which was promoted in 2015.
 Three years later Chabradze secured his first champion's title with Saburtalo, followed by winning the national Cup.

 In early 2020, Chabradze joined newly-promoted Erovnuli Liga club Telavi on loan.
 Due to his performance, he was named in the symbolic team of the season.

 In December 2020, he moved to Dinamo Batumi, who a year later won the league for the first time.
 By the end of 2023, Dinamo had claimed another champion's title and the Super Cup.

 In February 2024, Chabradze signed for Iranian club Zob Ahan.
 He returned to Georgia in June 2025 to join Dila.
+Shortly he lifted the national super cup followed by the national cup six months later.